The ultimate guide to the best credit card combinations

 THE POINTS GUY

 The American Express® Gold Card is a foodie’s dream card with a $325 annual fee (see rates and fees).
-It earns 4 points per dollar spent on dining at restaurants worldwide (up to $50,000 in purchases per calendar year, then 1 point per dollar spent thereafter) and on groceries at U.S. supermarkets (up to $25,000 in purchases each year, then 1 point per dollar spent thereafter).
+It earns 4 points per dollar spent on dining at restaurants worldwide (on up to $50,000 in purchases per calendar year, then 1 point per dollar spent thereafter) and on groceries at U.S. supermarkets (on up to $25,000 in purchases per calendar year, then 1 point per dollar spent thereafter).

-Why they’re a great combination: These cards work great together because you’ll earn more on flights with the Amex Platinum than you would with the Amex Gold alone (5 points per dollar spent rather than 3; spending caps apply) and more at restaurants worldwide and U.S. supermarkets with the Gold than you would with the Platinum alone (4 points per dollar spent rather than 1; spending caps apply).
+Why they’re a great combination: These cards work great together because you’ll earn more on flights with the Amex Platinum than you would with the Amex Gold alone (5 points per dollar spent when booking directly or through Amex Travel rather than 3 points per dollar spent when booking directly with airlines, amextravel.com or the Amex Travel App™; a spending cap applies for the Amex Platinum) and more at restaurants worldwide and U.S. supermarkets with the Gold than you would with the Platinum alone (4 points per dollar spent rather than 1; spending caps apply).

-Additionally, the cards’ benefits and statement credits hardly overlap, meaning you’ll get tremendous value from having both cards.
+Additionally, the cards’ benefits and statement credits have little overlap, meaning you’ll get tremendous value from having both cards.
 You can then transfer your Membership Rewards points to any of Amex’s 20 airline and hotel partners.

 To learn more, check out our full reviews of the Amex Platinum and the Amex Gold.